lauravoineag/MobileAndroidDeveloper/README.md

 # 1. Compose

 #### Learned while pairing:
-- make small changes frequently in the UI
+- Make small changes frequently in the UI to see how components line up together (use Preview and SplitView)
-- responsive design - design solutions in responsive ways -sizing the container is better than sizing the element - when you are looking at parent child relationship - you want a dynamic size for containers - e.g a button in a column- don't add size to button - add the size in the parent/column
+- Responsive design - design solutions in responsive ways - sizing the container is better than sizing the element - when you are looking at parent child relationship - you want a dynamic size for containers - e.g a button in a column - don't add size to button - size in the parent/column
-- Design and Arhitecture -  Think about what responsibilities each class has - The Responsibilities are triggering all the input -OOP Principles
+- Design and Arhitecture -  Think about the responsibilities of what each class has - The Responsibilities will trigger all the output - OOP Principles
+-  How to plan a UI ticket:
+   * There are 3 catgories:
+     1. Writing Componenets
+     2. Adding Behaviour
+     3. Adding Styling
+   * You start writing in this order because you want to see visually how the components align together, to then be able to add the behaviour for them and finally the styling of components.
+You add the styling at the end because the behaviour might affect the styling and styling may then have to be refactored

 #### Codelabs